mafintosh/dns-socket/README.md

 Emitted when a dns response is received.
 The response is a [dns-packet](https://github.com/mafintosh/dns-packet)

-#### `var id = socket.query(query, port, [host], [callback])`
+#### `var id = socket.query(query, port, host, [callback])`

 Send a dns query.
-If host is omitted it defaults to localhost.
 When the remote replies the callback is called with `(err, response, query)` and an response is emitted as well.
 If the query times out the callback is called with an error.
+The `host` parameter can be an array, during resolve the lib will randomly select one host.

 Returns the query id